Stand with Ukraine flag

 Clients of the DEVICE type can exhibit either persistent or non-persistent behavior, depending on the settings specified in the CONNECT packet, as discussed in the Client persistence section.
 In the case of persistent DEVICE clients available, related messages are directed to an additional Kafka topic known as tbmq.msg.persisted.

 To facilitate the delivery of messages to both online and offline clients, a dedicated Kafka consumer diligently polls messages from the tbmq.msg.persisted topic.
-These messages are then processed and persisted in a PostgreSQL database before being dispatched to the subscribed online clients.
+These messages are then processed and persisted in a Redis database before being dispatched to the subscribed online clients.
 This approach ensures that both online and offline clients can receive all messages, guaranteeing consistent message delivery across different client states.

-When offline clients reconnect to the broker, they receive the persisted messages that were stored during their offline period.
+When offline clients reconnect to the broker, they receive the persisted messages that were stored in Redis during their offline period.
 The number of messages received by an offline client upon reconnection can be controlled by modifying the MQTT_PERSISTENT_SESSION_DEVICE_PERSISTED_MESSAGES_LIMIT environment variable.
 This enables fine-tuning of the message retrieval behavior for offline clients, allowing for customized handling of the number of messages they receive upon reconnection.

 Application client